 A. TikTok in-feed video

-This is the main format on the platform.
+This is the main format to use when you create or edit TikTok videos.
 Everything from short-form content to longer videos uses this layout.

 B. TikTok story video